lightbend/kalix-javascript-sdk/template/README.md

 ## Prerequisites

-For local development:

-- Protocol Compiler (`protoc`); see https://grpc.io/docs/protoc-installation/
+No additional tooling is required for local development.
 To build and deploy to a cluster:

 - Docker; see https://docs.docker.com/engine/install/
 - Akka Serverless CLI (`akkasls`); see https://developer.lightbend.com/docs/akka-serverless/getting-started/set-up-development-env.html#_akka_serverless_cli